 Our profitability depends, in large part, on our ability to acquire targeted assets at favorable prices.
 We compete with a number of entities when acquiring our targeted assets, including other mortgage REITs, financial companies, public and private funds, commercial and investment banks and residential and commercial finance companies.
 We may also compete with the U.S. Federal Reserve and the U.S. Treasury to the extent they purchase assets in our targeted asset classes.
 Many of our competitors are substantially larger and have considerably greater access to capital and other resources than we do.
 Furthermore, new companies with significant amounts of capital have recently been formed or have raised additional capital, and may continue to be formed and raise additional capital in the future, and these companies may have objectives that overlap with ours, which may create competition for assets we wish to acquire.
-Some competitors may have a lower cost of funds and access to funding sources that are not available to us, such as funding from the U.S. Government or a Federal Home Loan Bank.
+Some competitors may have a lower cost of funds and access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of assets to acquire and establish more relationships than us.
-We also may have different operating constraints from those of our competitors including, among others, (i) tax-driven constraints such as those arising from our qualification as a REIT, (ii) restraints imposed on us by our attempt to comply with certain exclusions from the definition of an "investment company" or other exemptions under the Investment Company Act and (iii) restraints and additional costs arising from our status as a public company.
+We also may have different operating constraints from those of our competitors including, among others, (i) tax-driven constraints such as those arising from our qualification as a REIT, (ii) restraints imposed on us by our efforts to comply with certain exclusions or exemptions from the definition of an "investment company" and (iii) restraints and additional costs arising from our status as a public company.
 Furthermore, competition for assets in our targeted asset classes may lead to the price of such assets increasing, which may further limit our ability to generate desired returns.
-We cannot assure you that the competitive pressures we face will not have a material adverse
+We cannot assure you that the competitive pressures we face will not have a material adverse effect on our business, financial condition and results of operations.